cloudmesh-community/book/chapters/class/516/ufo.md

 In addition to interfacing with clouds via an API, we are also interested in displaying the interactions in Javascript.
-So if you have Javascript skills this may be a good opportunity for you to contribute to the project with your previous knowledge.
+So if you have Javascript skills this may be an excellent opportunity for you to contribute to the project with your previous knowledge.